Abbotts View Alpacas is now CLOSED

 We bought Abbotts View Farm in 2012 as 22 acres of grass, with planning permission to build a farmhouse.
 We completed building our Eco Farmhouse in January 2013 which is off grid so we rely on the sun's energy to provide us with electricity, heating and hot water.
 We have rainwater harvesters to collect the rain which supplies water to our animals and our loos and washing machine.
 We feel very blessed to have had the opportunity to build the house of our dreams and love being able to look out over our land and animals.
 It really is very beautiful and we love to share it with others.

-In July 2017 we opened our new luxury cattery: Abbotts View Farm Cattery
+In July 2017 we opened our luxury cattery: Abbotts View Farm Cattery

 In 2018 Alex & Wes joined us to lead Alpaca Walks.
 They have done a fantastic job and were a real hit with customers, but sadly left us in September 2021 as they were moving away.
 They are sadly missed.

-in 2019 Alice & Jess joined us to lead our Alpaca Walks on Sundays and they are doing a fantastic job!
-In 2021 Sarah & Kelly joined us to lead walks on Saturdays and have been wonderful additions to our team.
+in 2019 Alice & Jess joined us to lead our Alpaca Walks on Sundays and they did a fantastic job!
+In 2021 Sarah & Kelly joined us to lead walks on Saturdays and were wonderful additions to our team.
 Shani & Saffie joined us in 2022 to help us keep up with demand!
 Shani left us in 2023 and Carol joined us.
-Each one of our Group Leaders has a full time job, but being here at the weekends with our lovely animals just brings a smile to their faces and a spring to their step which overflows to our customers.
-We are very lucky to have them on board.
+Each one of our Group Leaders had a full time job, but being here at the weekends with our lovely animals brought a smile to their faces and a spring to their step which overflowed to our customers.
+We were very lucky to have them on board.

 .